pingcap/blog/how_to_spin_up_an_htap_database_in_5_minutes_with_tidb_tispark.md

 tags: ['TiDB', 'TiSpark', 'HTAP', 'Golang']
 ---

-[TiDB](http://bit.ly/tidb_repo_publication) is an open-source distributed Hybrid Transactional and Analytical Processing (HTAP) database built by PingCAP, powering companies to do real-time data analytics on live transactional data in the same data warehouse -- minimal ETL, no more T+1, no more delays.
+[TiDB](http://bit.ly/tidb_repo_publication) is an open-source distributed Hybrid Transactional and Analytical Processing (HTAP) database built by PingCAP, powering companies to do real-time data analytics on live transactional data in the same data warehouse -- minimize ETL, no more T+1, no more delays.
 More than 200 companies are now using TiDB in production.
 Its 2.0 version was launched in late April 2018 (read about it in [this blog post](http://bit.ly/tidb_2_0)).

 In this 5-minute tutorial, we will show you how to spin up a standard TiDB cluster using Docker Compose on your local computer, so you can get a taste of its hybrid power, before using it for work or your own project in production.
 A standard TiDB cluster includes TiDB (MySQL compatible stateless SQL layer), [TiKV](http://bit.ly/tikv_repo_publication) (a distributed transactional key-value store where the data is stored), and [TiSpark](https://github.com/pingcap/tispark) (an Apache Spark plug-in that powers complex analytical queries within the TiDB ecosystem).